This plugin enables you to put Amazon product links, images and bespoke templates into your site's Pages, Posts, Widgets and Templates.

-If you use the plugin to its full extent and display alot of content retrieved from the Amazon Web Service it is recommended that you enable the Amazon Data Cache.
+If you use the plugin to its full extent and display a lot of content retrieved from the Amazon Web Service it is recommended that you enable the Amazon Product Cache.

 This will improve page load times for pages that retrieve live data from the Amazon Web Service by keeping a local copy of the data.